 Best Scroll Saw Blade for Metal

-Each blade has a high TPI count, which means you get the smoothest finish possible.
+Each blade has a high TPI count, helping you achieve the smoothest finish possible.
 They range from 38 to 59 TPI.
-They are also pinless, and when used in conjunction with a saw with an adjustable frame, if the blade snaps, you can still use it no matter what the size.
+They are also pinless and, when used in conjunction with a saw with an adjustable frame, if the blade snaps, you will still be able to use it.

 Pros